-This Proxy is Solicited on Behalf of the Board of Directors for the Annual Meeting of Stockholders to be held on May 6, 2010
+This Proxy is Solicited on Behalf of the Board of Directors for the Annual Meeting of Stockholders to be held on May 15, 2012

-The undersigned appoints David P. Yeager and Mark A. Yeager, or either of them, proxies for the undersigned, each with full power of substitution, to attend the Annual Meeting of Stockholders of Hub Group, Inc., to be held on May 6, 2010 at 10:00 a.m., Chicago time, and at any adjournments or postponements of the Annua Meeting, and to vote as specified in this Proxy all of the Class A Common Stock of the Company which the undersigned would be entitled to vote if personally present This Proxy when properly executed will be voted in accordance with your indicated directions.
-If no direction is made, this Proxy will be voted FOR the election o each of the nominees for the Board of Directors.
+The undersigned hereby appoints David P. Yeager and Mark A. Yeager, or either of them, proxies for the undersigned, each with full power of substitution, to attend the Annual Meeting of Stockholders of Hub Group, Inc., to be held on May 15, 2012 at 10:00 a.m., Chicago time, and at any adjournments or postponements of the Annual Meeting, and to vote as specified in this Proxy all of the Class A Common Stock of the Company which the undersigned would be entitled to vote if personally present.
+This Proxy when properly executed will be voted in accordance with your indicated directions.
+If no direction is made, this Proxy will be voted FOR the election of each of the nominees for the Board of Directors and FOR the compensation of the named executive officers.

-The Board of Directors recommends a vote FOR the election of each of the nominees for the Board of Directors.
+The Board of Directors recommends a vote FOR the election of each of the nominees for the Board of Directors and FOR the compensation of the named executive officers.

 YOUR VOTE IS IMPORTANT!
-PLEASE MARK, SIGN AND DATE THIS PROXY ON THE REVERSE SIDE AND RETURN IT PROMPTLY IN THE ACCOMPANYING ENVELOPE.
+PLEASE MARK, SIGN AND DATE THIS PROXY ON THE REVERSE SIDE AND

+RETURN IT PROMPTLY IN THE ACCOMPANYING ENVELOPE.